ChristianReisinger/ButtonMultiplier/README.txt

 ///////////////////////////////////// How to install ////////////////////////////////////////

+ * Put the needed utilities (see github):
+	CycleWindowMonitor
+   into util/

  * Run install.sh with bash (e.g. with cygwin) from the root directory (do not run from outside the root directory!)

  * To run the script, run ButtonMultiplier.ahk